Whoa Oh! (Me vs. Everyone)

 "Whoa Oh!
 (Me vs. Everyone)" is the debut single by Forever the Sickest Kids, released on April 1, 2008.
 It is from their debut album Underdog Alma Mater.
 The song's video aired on MTV's TRL on June 24.
 The song reached No. 38 on the Billboard Mainstream Top 40 chart.
 The remix version featuring Selena Gomez was released digitally on May 26, 2009.
 The song has been featured in numerous Nerf commercials, as well as on the American reality television series, The Hills and on the 2009 film, Bring It On: Fight to the Finish.

 Composition

 "Whoa Oh!
 (Me vs. Everyone)" was written by Austin Bello, Caleb Turman and Jonathan Cook while production was handled by Geoff Rockwell and Matt Squire.
 In 2009, the band invited Selena Gomez to be on a duet version of the song.
 At the time of the track's recording session, Gomez had just started production on her debut album, Kiss & Tell, as a pop-rock project called Selena Gomez & the Scene.
+A behind the scenes video of the band and Gomez working on the song together was released on May 28, 2009.

 Release

 "Whoa Oh!
-(Me vs. Everyone) was made available for streaming on the band's MySpace page on March 18, 2008.
+(Me vs. Everyone)" was made available for streaming on the band's MySpace page on March 18, 2008.
 The song was released digitally as a single on April 1, 2008.
-The European release of the single features a B-Side track, "Hurricane Haley".
-The song was serviced to contemporary hit radio in the US on April 15, 2008.
+The song was serviced to contemporary hit radio in the US on April 15.
+The European release of the single features a B-Side track, "Hurricane Haley", and it was released in the United Kingdom on October 13, via Island Records.